pstrawberrie/pbot/README.md

 - monster rez cron
 - player rez cron ("A Healing Wind sweeps over the land")
 - update for heal to be "!heal" shortcut
+- !players command (list players active in last 10 minutes)
+- !monsters command (list monsters in current character location)

 ## Bugs
 - ~~!newcharacter spawns with 0 stats, and have to move to sanctuary to get stats~~

 ## Needs to be implemented!
-- !players command
-  - to query db and return players that have done a command in the last 30 minutes
-- !monsters command
-  - list monster in current location
+- npc model and npc interaction
-- !kill command
+- quests
-  - will attack until dead or kill
 - buffs
   - buffs can be based on move #
   - buffs can be based on attack #